 SECTION 4.
-In the event any law or action of the Government of the United States renders null and void any provision of this Agreement, the remaining provisions shall continue in effect for the term of the Agreement.
+In the event any law or action of the Government of the United States renders null and void any provision of this Agreement, the remaining provisions must continue while this Agreement is in effect.

 ARTICLE 17: PROMOTIONS / BIDDING PROCEDURES